Transcript

 2h:00m (for events this includes pre and post event learning)

-Learning Objectives:
+Learning Outcomes:

-On completion of all aspects of this programme you should be able to:This e-learning programme has been designed to develop your confidence in reporting adverse drug reactions.
+On completion of all aspects of this programme you should be able to:

 This programme is Part 2 of a three-part series that will help you develop your patient safety role by increasing your understanding of adverse drug reactions (ADRs), their identification, reporting and prevention.

-A range of case studies is available in Adverse drug reactions Part 3.
+A range of case studies is available in Adverse drug reactions part 3.
 The case studies appear as a 'video wall', providing patient scenarios in both hospital and community practice.

 Please note: this e-learning programme has been developed and provided by the Welsh Centre for Pharmacy Professional Education (WCPPE).
 Users should recognise that this programme may refer to Welsh policies and organisations.
 CPPE does not maintain control over the accuracy and currency of this programme.